Williams ’70 50th Reunion

 Events, Meals: We’ll enjoy events and meals in campus venues both historic and new.

 Housing Accommodations: We’ll be headquartered in the Center for Development Economics (CDE) at the corner of Main and South Streets (former St. Anthony Hall).
 The CDE is a magnificent facility that presently is undergoing a multi-year renovation.
 (Don’t worry: It’ll be completed before 2020.)

 Dorms, Hotels: Classmates who are interested in staying on-campus in a dorm room will have that option.
 We’ll also secure room blocks in nearby hotels so you can make your plans early.

 “I received information last week on when people can book accommodations for our 50th Reunion, June 11-14, 2020.

-The new Williams Inn is supposed to be completed and open for business by August 2019 while the Residence Inn is expected to be open by the end of 2019.
+The new Williams Inn is supposed to be completed and open for business by August 2019 while the [Fairfield[ Inn is expected to be open [in September] of 2019.
 When the new Inn is open, the old Inn will be closed (and probably demolished).
 In light of the above, the following is the preliminary schedule:

 Room Blocks at Hotels.
-The 50th Reunion Program will obtain a room block for our class at the new Williams Inn, the Orchards, and the new Residence Inn.
-You will be able to make reservations at the Orchards around late June or early July 2019; at the new Williams Inn in August 2019; and at the new Residence Inn sometime towards the end of 2019, though we will get an update on this in June or July 2019.
+The 50th Reunion Program will obtain a room block for our class at the new Williams Inn, the Orchards, and the new Residence [Fairfield] Inn.
+You will be able to make reservations at the Orchards around late June or early July 2019; We will let you know about making reservations at the new Williams Inn and Fairfield Inn when we have more information.

 We do not have pricing yet for local hotels, including the new Williams Inn, the Orchards, and the new Residence Inn.
 Typically, the prices do go up for reunion plus hotels/motels often set a minimum stay.